Sennheiser IE 100 Pro Frequency Response

 Live Performances

-In live performance settings, the IE 100 Pro’s frequency response helps musicians hear their mix clearly.
-The balanced sound and solid bass response aid in accurate monitoring of stage performance and audio cues.
+In live performances, the frequency response allows the IE 100 Pro to hear their mix clearly.
+Balanced sound and strong bass response help in stage performance and stereo cue monitoring.

 Frequency Response Measurement Techniques